Wednesday, 7 October 2015

 It is forty-five years since I last visited Crete during a month-long tour around Greece and Italy on less than £1 a day including travel.
 PM Harold Wilson had restricted foreign holiday expenditure to £50 per person, if George Osborne did the same today, limiting it at £1000 per person, the UK's balance of payment crisis would be achieved by far more progressive means than by his austerity measures that put a disproportionate burden on the young and disadvantaged.

 In 1970 we had arrived at Crete on a badly listing tramp steamer from Rhodes and, after a few days in rooms at Aghios Nikolai and then Heraklion to visit Knossos, we spent the remaining nights in the caves above the beach at Matala on the south coast to save our drachmas.
-This visit was more conventional, a fortnight near Chania in western Crete.
+Our visit this time was more conventional, a fortnight near Chania in western Crete.
 We were staying in a traditional Cretan village below the impressive White Mountains that rise to 2400 metres.
 As on all our jaunts this year we encountered the symptoms of climate change with only 6 days out of 14 giving Mediterranean sunshine, the rest were wet and cloudy with storms causing an untimely closure of the Samaria gorge in the White Mountains during our first week.

 Before leaving home I had re-read 'Ill Met by Moonlight' by W. Stanley Moss, a book that described the kidnapping of the German General Kreipe by a special unit from the British Army.
 It is a tale of adventure with the local partisans helping the British travel through the mountainous terrain with the General as a prisoner.
 On arrival, I was lent a copy of 'The Cretan Runner' by George Psychoundakis, a local shepherd, who carried messages and guided escaped British troops to the south coast from where they were taken off by submarines to Egypt.
 The Cretan Runner was translated into English by Patrick Leigh Fermor, the travel writer and army commander of the Cretan operation.
 He also provided a foreword to both these books.
 They increased my thirst to spend time in the mountains and four days were spent climbing or walking down the splendid gorges of the White Mountains.